NDHQ Carling: History

 Northern Electric originally acquired the site for their Northern Electric Research and Development Laboratories and built two small research buildings in 1960.
 In 1971, Bell Canada and Northern Electric combined their R&D organizations and formed Bell-Northern Research, headquartered at the Carling site.
 Starting with just 42 engineers, the site was quickly expanded to house 800 people five years later.

 Nortel assumed a majority share in Bell-Northern Research in 1996, and the site became part of the Nortel R&D organization.
 At its peak, the campus had some 10,000 employees, even hosting North America's largest recreational softball league.
 To accommodate this growth, an expansion project was undertaken in 1997, based on a new campus master plan and an expedited, harmonized development approval process.
 At Nortel's peak in 2001, the campus housed 8,500 employees.

 After Nortel went bankrupt in 2009, its research divisions were sold to Avaya, Ciena, Ericsson, and Genband, while the real estate property was purchased by Public Works and Government Services Canada for CDN$208 million.
 The site consolidated office space for about 8,500 staff members of the National Defence Headquarters that were scattered across more than 40 different locations across the National Capital Region.
 The renovations to accommodate the defence personnel were projected to be approximately CDN$506 million, staged over 6 years.

 In 2013, it was reported that electronic eavesdropping devices were found at the Carling Campus, and that Nortel had been the target of industrial espionage for nearly a decade before its bankruptcy.
 This security concern even caused DND to reconsider its move to the site, but federal officials later said they never found any bugs during a sweep.

 Defence personnel began relocating to NDHQ Carling in January 2017.
 On April 11, 2019, DND announced that a lottery system will be used to award employees parking spots due to scarcity.

 On August 1, 2023, it is reported that around $1 billion CAD will be spent to construct a new operational headquarters facility with completion by 2029.
 It would house the Canadian Special Operations Forces Command and the Canadian Joint Operations Command.
 This would eventually allow for the eventual vacating of 101 Colonel By Drive by 2035.

+On January 21, 2024, a 70 caliber historic gun from HMCS Gatineau was transported to Carling and placed on display outside the NDHQ building.

+On December 4, 2025, NDHQ Carling will host the Canadian Joint Forces Command.